hueristiq/xurlfind3r/README.md

 * Reduce noise:
     * Regex filter URLs.
     * Removes duplicate pages in the sense of URL patterns that are probably repetitive and points to the same web template.
-* Save output to file.
+* Output to stdout for piping or save to file.

 ## Installation